Edgardo Rito

-Edgardo Rito (born 17 February 1996) is a Venezuelan footballer who plays for Venezuelan Primera División club Caracas, on loan from Phoenix Rising FC of the USL Championship.
+Edgardo Rito (born 17 February 1996) is a Venezuelan footballer who plays as a defender for Sporting JAX of the USL Championship.

 Career

 Rito, who plays as a right back and right midfielder, began his professional career with Atlético El Vigía in 2013.
 During the 2013/14 season he was a regular starter for the club appearing in 26 league matches.
 The following season he had a brief stint with ACD Lara.
 After his brief stint with Lara, Rito joined Estudiantes de Caracas, playing the Copa Venezuela.

 On 13 January 2016 it was announced that Rito had signed with Second Division side Yaracuyanos F.C.

 He was then loaned to Mineros de Guayana by Yaracuyanos F.C. during the 2016 season.
 During his stint with Mineros, Rito helped the club qualify to the round of 16 of the Copa Venezuela.
 He scored his first goal for the club on 15 September 2016 in a 3–1 victory over his former club ACD Lara.

 The following season he was again sent on loan, this time to Colombian side Patriotas Boyacá.
 He was a regular starter for Patriotas during the 2017 season as he appeared in 26 matches in all competitions, including 21 league matches.
 He made his debut in the Copa Sudamericana on 5 April 2017, appearing as a starter in a 1–0 loss to Chilean side Everton.
 For the 2018 season Rito returned to Venezuela joining Metropolitanos FC.
 He appeared in 17 matches for the club.

 On 20 February 2019, Rito joined New York Red Bulls II on loan from Yaracuyanos F.C.
 He made his debut with the club on 24 March 2019, appearing as a starter in a 1–1 draw with Nashville SC.

 Rito spent portions of the 2022 and 2023 seasons with the Oakland Roots, scoring 9 goals in 41 appearances.
 In June 2023, he joined the Hartford Athletic.

 Rito signed with Phoenix Rising FC on 20 December 2023.

 In January 2025, it was announced that Phoenix had loaned Rito to Venezuelan club Caracas F.C. for the 2025 season.

+On 23 December 2025, USL Championship expansion team, Sporting Club Jacksonville, also known as Sporting JAX, announced via the team's website, that Rito had signed with the team.